 - ‘No Time To Die’ from No Time To Die (2020)

-We’ve heard this for months, but – at the time of writing – the film is actually yet to materialise, thanks to the global pandemic.
+We heard this for months before the film was actually released, thanks to the global pandemic.
 Written and performed by Billie Eilish, and penned with her broher Finneas O’Connell, it has all the musical hallmarks of modern Bond.
 A tried and tested formula, then, but perhaps nothing very new.